What’s it about?

 How much does it cost

-For one child the cost is £12/session with a reduction for siblings of 20%.
+The cost is £15/session for each child.
 Included in the price is a drink and snack provided for everyone attending the session.
 Please read our Terms and Conditions for further information on booking procedure and cancellation policy

 Who runs the Forest School sessions?